JuliaReach/JuliaReachDevDocs/docs/src/workflow.md

 # Git workflow

-This page contains some general information about the recommended workflow to develop `JuliaReach` projects and some FAQs.
+This page contains some general information about the recommended workflow to develop `JuliaReach` projects and some frequently asked questions & git workflow tips.

 ```@contents
 Pages = ["workflow.md"]